What is Chiropractic Care For Dogs & Cats

 Please Note: All chiropractic care is given with the consent of a veterinarian, veterinarian referral, or in a veterinarian's office.
 Please be sure to complete and print the Chiropractic Veterinary Consent & Referral Form here before your session.

 As a courtesy to our doctors, staff, and clients, all cancellations and reschedules must be made 24 hours in advance.
-Any cancellations or schedule changes on the day of an appointment are subject to a $25 late cancel fee.
+Any cancellations or schedule changes made in under 4 hours from the appointment are subject to the full appointment fee.
 Any missed appointments are subject to the full-service fee of that appointment.
 In the event of an emergency, this fee may be waived.

 New clients will be required to provide a credit card number to hold their initial appointment slot.
-Any appointments taking place over six months after the first initial visit will be charged an initial examination fee again, as it is a disservice to both pet and pet parent not to get an updated history.
+Any appointments taking place over one year after the first initial visit will be charged an initial examination fee again, as it is a disservice to both pet and pet parent not to get an updated history.
 Thank you for understanding and we appreciate your business!